naimalpermuhacir/naimalpermuhacir.github.io/_posts/2016-11-25-markdown-cheatsheet.md

 ---
 layout: post
 title: Markdown Cheatsheet
-subtitle: This is Markdown Cheatsheet for MAD4Jekyll
+subtitle: This is Markdown Cheatsheet for alpermuhacir
-date:       2015-11-25 12:00:00
+date:       2016-11-25 12:00:00
-author:     "MADness"
+author:     "alpermuhacir"
 header-img: "assets/owner/blog/header/post-bg-02.jpg"
 thumbnail: /assets/owner/blog/thumbs/thumb02.png
 tags: [tag-name-one, tag-name-two]
 categories: [cat01, cat02]
 ---

-> This is Markdown Cheatsheet for **MAD4Jekyll**, this Jekyll theme.
+> This is Markdown Cheatsheet for **alpermuhacir**, this Jekyll theme.
 Please check the raw content of this file for the markdown usage.

 ## Typography Elements